The Best of Banff National Park

 - Lake Minnewanka Loop

-Okay, there are many lakes to paddle on in Banff but my favorite is Lake Louise.
+Okay, there are many lakes to paddle on in Banff, but my favorite is Lake Louise.
 It’s one of the most spectacular scenes in the world.
-It’s tough to find a more spectacular scene to paddle through as you look out to Mount Victoria and the hanging Victoria glacier.
-No need for fancy edits on your photographs the water in Lake Louise, like Moraine Lake, is truly that radiant turquoise blue.
+Finding a more stunning scene to paddle through is tough as you look out to Mount Victoria and the hanging Victoria glacier from Lake Louise.
+There is no need for fancy edits on your photographs; the water in Lake Louise, like Moraine Lake, is truly radiant turquoise blue.

 Other great Banff kayak and canoe spots